When it comes to VPN logs, there’s a lot of confusion.

 Types of VPN logs

 Usage (browsing) logs – These logs basically include online activity: browsing history, connection times, IP addresses, metadata, etc. From a privacy standpoint, you should avoid any VPN that collects usage data.
 Most of the VPN services that are collecting usage logs are free VPN apps, which are basically spyware.
 The data they collect is then sold to third parties, thereby monitoring the “free VPN” service.
+There have been accusations of this type of logging with some major VPN brands, as described in our Hotspot Shield review.

-No logs – No logs simply means the VPN service is not keeping any logs whatsoever.
+No logs – No logs simply means the VPN service is not keeping any logs.
 Having a truly no logs policy can be difficult to implement while at the same time enforcing restrictions, such as device connections or bandwidth.
 This is especially the case when VPNs need to enforce restrictions such as bandwidth or the number of devices being used per subscription.

 Reasons for logging